Education, English

 Analysis

-The analysis of Dr. Offit is well researched and well-written.
-He convinces that whatever medicines one takes must be clinically proven.
-His claims and stances are reasonable enough to support his pieces of evidence and neglect the use of alternative medicines.
-We have advanced technology which helps us identify the reality of things and recognize the effectiveness of any medicine or treatment.
+The analysis of Dr. Offit is well-researched and well-written.
+He convinces us that whatever medicines one takes must be clinically proven.
+His claims and stances are reasonable enough to support his pieces of evidence, but he neglects the use of alternative medicines.
+We have advanced technology that helps us identify the reality of things and recognize the effectiveness of any medicine or treatment.
 So why not people use these methods to become aware of the true contents of food or medicine being ingested.
-The author sensibly questions the experts that why are these alternative medicines viewed as medicines at all.
+The author sensibly questions the experts as to why these alternative medicines are viewed as medicines at all.
 His opinion is justified that there is no sense in the term ‘alternative medicines.’
 Medicine is either a medicine or it’s not.
 Anything which provides a cure and not damages to one’s health is a medicine, otherwise, it’s not.

 Conclusion